 Columns AM-CQ: Enter the concentration(s) of the element sample analyzed in ppm (mass).
+The reported values should be elemental, not oxides.

 Columns CR-CS: These are calculated fields and are the sum of the values entered for Y and the lanthanides (REE).